-Contraception aims to prevent pregnancy.
-When a sperm reaches the ova in women, she may become pregnant.
+Contraception is an artificial method or technique, mainly used to prevent pregnancy as a consequence of sexual intercourse.
+When a sperm reaches the ova in a woman, she may become pregnant.
 Contraception is a method that prevents this phenomenon by:

 - Keeping the egg distinct from the sperm.

-- By stopping the fertilized egg attaching to the lining of the womb.
+- By stopping the fertilized egg from attaching to the lining of the womb.

-There are around fifteen methods of contraception and let us learn about the safest 3 methods of contraception
+There are around fifteen to twenty different types or methods of contraception.
+Here, let us learn about the safest 3 methods of contraception.

-Barrier contraceptives are devices that are used to prevent pregnancy by blocking sperm entering the uterus.
+Barrier contraceptives are devices that are used to prevent pregnancy by blocking sperm from entering the uterus.
 Some of them include female condoms, male condoms, contraceptive sponges with spermicide, diaphragms and cervical caps.
 Among them the most common birth control methods are condoms.
-They protect against HIV and sexually transmitted diseases.
-Most of the modern condoms are made up of latex.
+They help in protecting against HIV and sexually transmitted diseases.
+Most modern condoms are made up of latex.

-Emergency contraceptive is medications that primarily prevents fertilization or ovulation.
+Emergency contraceptive is medications that primarily prevent fertilization or ovulation.
 There are lots of options namely mifepristone, ulipristal, levonorgestrel and high dosage control pills.
-Well, these methods do not affect the rates of sexually transmitted diseases, condom use, sexual risk taking behavior and pregnancy rates.
+Well, these methods do not affect the rates of sexually transmitted diseases, condom use, sexual risk-taking behaviour and pregnancy rates.
 All methods consist of minimum side effects.